kkatsuyuki/wifi-entries-setup/README.md

 Writing the above code I refered to [Wireless network configuration](https://wiki.archlinux.org/index.php/Wireless_network_configuration) on ArchWiki.
-If you don't use the other network managers (Netctl, NetworkManager, &#x2026;) except above wpa\_supplicant, you can use this code modifying the wireless interface `wlp2so`.
+If you don't use the other network managers (Netctl, NetworkManager, &#x2026;) except above wpa\_supplicant, you can use this code by modifying the wireless interface `wlp2s0`.